 Creating a sales forecast for an entirely new product, is a function of research, insight, optimism, wishful thinking, and plain lies, all mixed up into a set of projections.
 Often the most important ingredient is the insight and domain knowledge , but the only thing you know for sure is that the forecasts will be wildly inaccurate.
 Mostly those inaccuracies reflect the optimism which fails to materialise, but from time to time, great projects are left in the dust, and it is only with hindsight that we wonder why they could not see what now seems obvious.

 Innovation inside a large company is challenging.
 They became big and successful by doing a few things well, time after time.
 By improving operational efficiency, they leverage the mathematics of scale and scope.
 By contrast, anything innovative is messy, risky, and not subject to rigorous quantitative analysis: there are no hard numbers, just instinct, dodgy projections, and belief.

 Perhaps that is why the successful VC’s around do not, as is commonly believed, fund the true start-ups at start-up.
-Those are funded by the ‘Trinity of F’,: Family and Fools.
+Those are funded by the ‘Trinity of F’: Friends, Family and Fools.
 The VC comes in when the proof of concept is at least partly there, and they do not invest in the business plan, weighed down by mindless excel projections, wishful thinking, and desperation to snag some money to keep up the car payments, they invest in the people.